-I know that one of the most important part of buying books for most college students is the price.
+One of the most important parts of buying books for most college students is the price.
 We will do just about anything we can to make sure its as low as possible.
 And yet somehow people seem to forget to look for their books online instead of paying ridiculous prices through university bookstores.

 Don't know where to start?
 There are a ton of places online that offer used books (and don't forget you can sell them back at the end of the year and get some money back : ) ) Amazon.com (my personal favorite.
 It's easy to find something cheap, and Amazon will back you up if anything goes wrong with your order for any reason), textbooks.com, buyusedtextbooks.com, half.com, and cash4books all offer used books.
 You can also search your book by ISBN or title and edition in a search engine.
 If you do not mind being ripped off, you can also buy used through your university bookstore.